Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation

-\begin{itemize} \item The graph representation is to organize the wireless network parameters into graph-structured, which has a great impact on the scalability of the GNN-based models.
+There are some existing overviews on GNNs which focus on the application of the GNN in wireless networks\cite{GNN,GNN2}, while this article pays more attention to improve the capability of GNN-based models for optimizing wireless networks.
+To the best of our knowledge, little effort has been made on graph representation, model architectures and evaluations.
+The three aspects are fundamental to develop and improve the GNN-based models for wireless networks. \begin{itemize} \item The graph representation is to organize the wireless network parameters into graph-structured, which has a great impact on the scalability of the GNN-based models.
 Besides, the definition of node/edge features and the interaction over graph is determined by the graph representation. \item The model architectures play the central role in developing GNN-based models to learn and exploit relational patterns between the different elements within wireless networks.
 Designing model architecture by taking the task-specific properties into account contributes to not only training efficiency but also expressive performance. \item The evaluation for DL-based methods are different from the theoretical approach, as they cannot guarantee stationary-point solutions.
-Besides, the comprehensive evaluation and comparison of the DL-based methods help to promote the GNN-enabled wireless networks. \end{itemize}
+Besides, the comprehensive evaluation is the basis to compare DL models, which helps to promote the DL-enabled resource allocation schemes. \end{itemize}